Comparing Standalone RBI Products with Asset Integrity Management Solutions

 About the author

-Dave Maguire is an asset integrity specialist with Metegrity Inc. He has spent over 10 years implementing the Visions Asset Integrity Management (AIM) software and instructing/supporting clients with AIM and inspection systems.
+Dave Maguire, Senior Advisor – Asset Integrity – Metegrity has spent over 10 years implementing the Visions Asset Integrity Management (AIM) software and instructing/supporting clients with AIM and inspection systems.
 He worked with Shell Canada for 30 years in inspection, corrosion, major projects and process operations.
 He is a long-time member of NACE, the National Association of Corrosion Engineers.

 Press Releases